raunakdey41/web-dev-projects/SpotifyClone/readme.md

     CSS
     Javascript

-Images used are from Pixabay royalty free images.
+Songs and Images used are from Pixabay royalty free images and songs.

 Icons used are from svgrepo